ejpundit/site-yunus/content/posts/localhost-is-not-enough.md

 So this is the plan:

- (x) push the hugo site to github in it's own repository [x] create a netlify site
+ * push the hugo site to github in it's own repository
+ * create a netlify site
- [x] let netlify build and deploy
+ * let netlify build and deploy

 # push the hugo site to github in it's own repository